Conveniently located to serve New York City, Queens, Bronx, Brooklyn, Long Island

 - To improve breathing with reconstruction of cartilage support.
 Breathing improvement may be noticed as relief from sleep apnea.

-- To straightened the nose and provide a more appealing and balanced nasal shape that is specific for you.
+- To straighten the nose and provide a more appealing and balanced nasal shape that is specific for you.

 - Initial Cleft Nose Repair: Repositioning the ‘slumped’ cartilages with a closed technique at the time of lip repair.